Ala Younis

-Ala Younis is a research-based artist and curator, based in Amman.
+Ala Younis is a Kuwaiti research-based visual artist, painter, and curator, based in Amman, Jordan.
 Younis initiates journeys in archives and narratives, and reinterprets collective experiences that have collapsed into personal ones.
 Through research, she builds collections of objects, images, information, narratives, and notes on why/how people tell their stories.
 Her practice is based on found material, and on creating materials when they cannot be found or when they do not exist.

 Early life and education

-Born in Kuwait in 1974, Younis moved to Amman in 1984.
+Born in Kuwait in 1974 to a Kuwaiti family of Palestinian descent, Younis moved to Amman in 1984.
 She graduated as an architect from the University of Jordan in 1997.
-She holds a Masters in Research in Visual Cultures from Goldsmiths, University of London.
+She holds a Masters in Research in Visual Cultures from Goldsmiths, University of London since 2016.